hicalvinli/cs121_A3/README.md

 ## Setup:
 1. pip install -r "requirements.txt"
+2. If you cannot pip install, please download .whl files for LXML and Google GenAI.
+Then: pip install C:/some-dir/some-file.whl
-2. Create a .env file within the parent directory.
+3. Create a .env file within the parent directory.
-2. Set the first line of the.env file as: GEMINI_API=AIzaSyD5lm5HrCvSAmu24Zwcx8rOyk_xYD8vhWA.
+4. Set the first line of the.env file as: GEMINI_API=AIzaSyD5lm5HrCvSAmu24Zwcx8rOyk_xYD8vhWA.
 This is the API key used for the AI summaries of our top results.
-3. Create a directory in the parent directory: "rsrc"
+5. Create a directory in the parent directory: "rsrc"
-4. Create a directory in "rsrc": "DEV-2"
+6. Create a directory in "rsrc": "DEV-2"
-5. Within "DEV-2", add every developer directory corresponding to subdomains with file information within.
+7. Within "DEV-2", add every developer directory corresponding to subdomains with file information within.

 File Structure (within zipped parent directory):